 I was born on Twentynine Palms, Marine Corps Base in California in 1995, the daughter of a proud military family with extensive service to the U.S. Marine Corps, Navy, Coast Guard, and Army.

-I spent most of my childhood with my mom in California, spending summers with grandparents in Florida & Washington, DC.
-I vividly remember visiting my grandmother (who had a 40-year-long career on Capitol Hill) and sitting in the gallery of the U.S. Capitol, taking in the
+I spent most of my childhood with my mom in California, spending summers with grandparents in Florida & Washington, D.C.
+I vividly remember visiting my grandmother (who had a 40-year-long career on Capitol Hill) and sitting in the gallery of the U.S. Capitol.

-Before starting high school, my mom got sick but couldn't afford health insurance and was unable to work, so I watched my mom’s retirement savings quickly drain away on medical bills — an issue millions of Americans are facing today.
+Before I started high school, my mom got sick but couldn't afford health insurance and was unable to work, so I watched my mom’s retirement savings quickly drain away on medical bills — an issue millions of Americans are facing today.

 We relied on food assistance and I took public transportation to get to and from school, but we lost our home.
 So I had to move across the country, bouncing from home to home of family and friends until I could graduate high school.